Making great literacy lessons easy. Why join Plazoom?

 Letter writing prompts – closings

-It might be interesting to note that the advent of formal emails has already evolved its own conventions: Kind regards will often be found at the end of a business email but never on a letter.
+It might be interesting to note that the advent of formal emails has already evolved its own conventions: Kind regards will often be found at the end of a business email but not usually on a letter.

 Make it real – send a physical letter